Virtual SIM Cards: What They Are & How Fraudsters Use Them

 As we’ll see in this post, obtaining disposable numbers and SIM cards isn’t hard at all.
 And that has serious implications for the security of your Internet business.

-According to Google’s own research, adding a recovery phone number to an account can block up to 100% of automated bots, 99% of bulk phishing attacks, and 66% of targeted attacks.
+And according to Google’s own research, it works: adding a recovery phone number to an account can block up to 100% of automated bots, 99% of bulk phishing attacks, and 66% of targeted attacks.

 They have plenty of solutions, and the first one is to do a quick online search for disposable, or temporary phone numbers.